lobocv/blog/content/posts/event_folding/index.md

 (integer) 1
 ```

-### Compressing Events
+### Folding Events

-Since the sorted set can only have unique values, we can use it to "compress" a group of events into a single event.
+Since the sorted set can only have unique values, we can use it to "fold" a group of events into a single event.
 In order to do that, we need to remove unique information from the events such that they serialize to the
 same string value.
 We can use the time of the event as the `score` in the sorted-set.
 Each time an event is added, we update
 the `score`, thus keeping track of the last event in the group.
 Our sorted-set then holds a time-ordered collection
-of events, where each element represents a compressed view of events from each group.
+of events, where each element represents a folded view of events from each group.
 We can then regularly query the
 sorted-set with `ZRANGEBYSCORE` to get values with timestamps (scores) before `time.Now()-X`.
 These values are then published as `post-metric-last-updated-X-minutes-ago` events and removed from the sorted set[2].